Article

 Estate Tax

 The estate of an NDA is subject to U.S. estate tax only on U.S. situs assets.
-The tax is assessed at the same rates as for a U.S. domiciliary, ranging from 18% to 40%, except that an NDA is eligible for an exemption of only $60,000 (instead of $13,610,000 for a U.S. domiciliary).
+The tax is assessed at the same rates as for a U.S. domiciliary, ranging from 18% to 40%.
+However, unlike U.S. taxpayers, NDAs receive only a $60,000 exemption (absent a tax treaty), which significantly increases the likelihood of tax exposure.

-• Credits for U.S. federal gift tax paid.
+• Credits for prior U.S. gift tax paid

 In addition to the gift and estate tax, the Generation Skipping Transfer Tax (GSTT) can also apply to NDAs.
 This tax covers any generation-skipping transfer of U.S. situs property.
 Generation-skipping transfers are gifts and transfers to unrelated persons over 37.5 years younger than the donor or to related persons more than one generation younger than the donor, such as grandchildren.
 Both outright transfers and contributions to trusts could be subject to GSTT.

-The estate of an NDA or the gift made by an NDA is only subject to the U.S. federal gift and estate tax on U.S. situs assets.
+The estate of an NDA or the gift made by an NDA is only subject to the U.S. federal estate and gift tax on U.S. situs assets.
 The list below covers some examples:

 Categories U.S. Estate Tax?
 U.S. Gift Tax?